bharathikalai/git_commands/readme.md

 this command is for add the new file into the staging
 # what is staging
-there is a three stage our goal is to deploy our files to the git hub repository so we need to follow this first git add and second git commit and third is git push i have created a folder called git add inside the folder i have added a file called gitadd.txt now i need to add my to the git staging for that i am using git add command  still you not understand okey simple example: you are running a grocery shop  which is git  you need to show case some items which is file i hope you understand this is the first  stage  once you added the file by using git add command then you need to verify what are the files added in staging how?? its very simple by using git status command you can verfiy the changes which you made.
+There are three stages in deploying our files to a GitHub repository.
+First, we use git add to stage our changes.
+Second, git commit is used to record the staged changes with a descriptive message.
+Third, git push uploads the committed changes to GitHub.

+For example, imagine you're running a grocery shop (which is like our Git repository).
+You want to showcase some items (which are like files).
+Here's how it works: First, you add the items to showcase using git add.
+After adding them, you need to verify what items are staged.
+You can do this easily using git status to see the changes you've made.

 ## command : git status
 ![alt text](image-1.png)